gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 #### Dispatching

 When a Device Twin message is received the DeviceTwinBindings Set is checked for a matching DeviceTwinBinding *twinProperty* name.
-When a match is found, the DeviceTwinBinding handler function is called.
+When a match is found, the corresponding DeviceTwinBinding handler function is called.

 #### Closing